flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210214-former-pres-trump-in-a-statement-after-his-acquittal-in-the-senate-impeachment-trial/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    “Our historic, patriotic and beautiful movement to Make America Great Again has only just begun."
+    Our historic, patriotic and beautiful movement to Make America Great Again has only just begun.

 ---
 “We have so much work ahead of us, and soon we will emerge with a vision for a bright, radiant, and limitless American future.”